IIT-EnergySystemModels/openTEPES/doc/md/QA.md

   >
   > Sectors to consider (electricity, heat, hydrogen, hydro basins, etc.)

-- As a rule of thumb, a linear optimization problem requires **1 GB of memory for every 1 million rows** and **1 GB of memory for every 1 million columns**.
+- As a rule of thumb, a linear optimization problem requires **1 GB of memory for every 1 million rows**.
 For a mixed-integer linear optimization problem, the requirements are much higher, and they depend on the number of binary variables and the number of constraints that include them.

 - So, depending on the size of the optimization problem and the available memory, you may or may not be able to run it on your PC.
 As an example, the case studies provided can be run on a laptop with 32 GB of memory.